Effective Athlete ActivismJun 10, 2020

 Understand the influence you have as an athlete over change makers in any industry.
 People will take meetings with you because you are an athlete and you have a platform.
 The key is to use the influence you have to create positive change for your community.

 The process of finding your activism focus can take time.
-You won’t get there overnight and it will require lots of thought and conversations with others to narrow it down.
+You won’t get there overnight and it will require lots of thought and conversations with others for you to narrow it down.
 At the end of the day, ask yourself, what is important to you?
 Create a list of those causes or values.

 For example, if you want to support the Black Lives Matter movement, will you go out and protest?
 Will you support policy changes to the criminal justice system or police reform?
 Will you support education in various communities on anti-racism?
 Or will you support the medical or legal expenses of protestors and community organizers?
+Some of these may feel more in line with who you are and what you stand for than others.

 Athlete activism can be done in hundreds of different ways.
 You can: